 Meet my friend, quarterly planning.

-– Do you ever feel like you’re spinning in circles?
+– Do you feel like you’re spinning in circles?

 – Drowning in the business instead of working on it?